Skip to content

 This chapter was updated March 2024 to align with Children and Young People Jersey Law 2022, the commensurate Statutory guidance, Jersey Children’s First Framework.
 Tools added which support practitioner decision making in practice - The Continuum of Children’s Needs, and those to base their Assessments on such as The Eight Wellbeing Indicators and My World Triangle.
 The chapter includes professional guidance on Supervision and the use of the Professional Difference/Escalation Policy.
 It is with thanks to Jersey Children’s Services for their review of this chapter.

-Child Protection (CPN) Notifications for Children and Young People by the Police Protection Unit (PPU) Detective Sergeant where a Child or Young Person has an allocated Children's Social Worker
+Child Protection Notification (CPN) for Children by the Police Protection Unit (PPU), Detective Sergeant, where a Child has an allocated Children’s Social Worker (CSW)

 In March 2024, this chapter was updated to align with the Children and Young People (Jersey) Law 2022, the commensurate Statutory Guidance and the Jersey Children’s First Framework.
 The SPB updated Guidance on Child Protection and Core Principles.
 There is added information around consideration to follow the Pathways for Child Protection Medicals and Child Sexual Abuse Medicals, single and multi-agency supervision and how to resolve professional differences using the Professional Difference/Escalation Policy, this document and others should be read throughout.